 The fall of democracy, the rise of empires and the greatest inequality in political power ever seen followed with the Roman Empire, and on into the Dark and Middle Ages.
 Technology outpaced income.
-The average citizen of Rome, Germany and France could no more afford state-of-the-art weaponry than an average American can now afford a tank.
-Even for nobles, the cost of weapons and armor was years of income.
+The average citizen of Rome, and what’s now Germany and France could no more afford state-of-the-art weaponry than an average American can now afford a tank.
+Even for nobles, the cost of weapons and armor prepresented years of income.
 They were totally beyond the reach of the common man.

 The only nations to embrace the new technology fully were the city-states of Italy.
 The Florentines, for example, made crossbow practice a national sport and fielded mercenary armies of crossbowmen who fought in wars across Europe.
 England was the other early adopter.
 The Brits mainstreamed the longbow, and met with great success against the French in the Hundred Years War.